As of September 30, 2020 we are no longer accepting donations to this fund.

 The COVID-19 Response Fund for Forsyth County was established to provide critical support to local nonprofits that are assisting with the immediate needs of economically vulnerable populations impacted by COVID-19.

-Grant programs will be offered in phases by evaluating the funds available, community needs, and government response.
-United Way of Forsyth County and The Winston-Salem Foundation are administering the fund, charging no administrative fees.
+Grant programs were offered in phases by evaluating the funds available, community needs, and government response.
+United Way of Forsyth County and The Winston-Salem Foundation are administered the fund, charging no administrative fees.

 Current Grant Opportunities: